He was previously the representative for Ohio’s 17th congressional district as a Democrat from 2003 to 2012.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ryan is shown as a purple triangle. (analysis methodology)
+Ryan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Tim Ryan sits on the following committees:

 Defense, Energy and Water Development, and Related Agencies subcommittees

 - Legislative Branch subcommittee Chair

 Ryan was the primary sponsor of 9 bills that were enacted.
 The most recent include:

 - H.R.
 2810: Build America, Buy America Act

 - H.R.
 5023 (116th): To name the Department of Veterans Affairs community-based outpatient clinic in Youngstown, Ohio, as the “Carl Nunziato VA Clinic”.

 - H.R.
 7611 (116th): Legislative Branch Appropriations Act, 2021

 - H.R.
 4801 (116th): Healthy Start Reauthorization Act of 2019